Export ISE workflows to a Standard logic app

 You can now export logic app workflows from an ISE to a Standard logic app.
 Using Visual Studio Code and the latest Azure Logic Apps (Standard) extension, you export your logic apps as stateful workflows to a Standard logic app project.
 You can then locally update, test, and debug your workflows to get them ready for redeployment.
 When you're ready, you can deploy either directly from Visual Studio Code or through your own DevOps process.

 The export capability doesn't migrate your workflows.
 Instead, this tool replicates artifacts, such as workflow definitions, connections, integration account artifacts, and others.
 Your source logic app resources, workflows, trigger history, run history, and other data stay intact.

 You control the export process and your migration journey.
 You can test and validate your exported workflows to your satisfaction with the destination environment.
 You choose when to disable or delete your source logic apps.

 This article provides information about the export process and shows how to export your logic app workflows from an ISE to a local Standard logic app project in Visual Studio Code.

 Known issues and limitations

-The export tool doesn't export any infrastructure information, such as virtual network dependencies or integration account settings.
+The export tool doesn't export any infrastructure information, such as integration account settings.